 The primary sword used in Kenjutsu is the katana.
 This is also the sword used in several other Japanese martial arts, including Aikido.

 Teito is the term used for the proper carrying of the sword, and there are definite rituals and etiquette involved.
 Teito is in place for both safety reasons and to cultivate reverence and respect for the sword and the art form itself.

 As mentioned earlier, a bokken (bok = wooden, ken = sword) aka bokuto, can be used in initial training to help reduce the chances of serious injury.
-Be advised that a bokken is quite capable of breaking bones, and in fact were oftentimes the preferred weapon of the Ninja class, as they could be carried close to the body, and were not subject to rust due from the humidity that is found in the Japanese islands.
+Be advised that a bokken is quite capable of breaking bones, and in fact was oftentimes the preferred weapon of the Ninja class, as they could be carried close to the body, and were not subject to rust due to the humidity that is found in the Japanese islands.
 Many a story is told of a Katana breaking due to weak points in the sword caused by rust which may be hard to see, especially around the area of the handle.

 The Shinai is a leather-covered bamboo sword that is also used by both beginners and those who are practicing their sword handling techniques.